Nest Stays

 December through April is peak sailfish season with the calmest seas and the highest strike rates: 20-40 sailfish releases per boat are common during the Los Sueños Triple Crown tournaments.
 June through October brings bigger blue and black marlin but rougher ocean conditions.
 Both seasons produce excellent fishing, just different target species and sea states.

-Do I need a fishing license to fish in Costa Rica? +
+Do I need a fishing license in Costa Rica? +

 What fish can you catch in Los Sueños? +